1971 Okinawa Reversion Agreement: Early negotiations

-Negotiations began between United States Ambassador to Japan U. Alexis Johnson and Japanese Foreign Minister Kiichi Aichi in 1968.
+Negotiations began between US Ambassador to Japan U. Alexis Johnson and Japanese Foreign Minister Kiichi Aichi in 1968.
 The two worked well together and established an effective working relationship in the hope of quickly coming to an understanding.
-The discussions moved slowly at first because Japan's primary concern was for a confirmed date of reversion, before agreeing upon the specifics of the agreement, which came to be known as the "clean-slate" policy.
-Aichi's active role in foreign policy helped make a breakthrough in negotiations when he suggested Reversion by 1972, suggesting to Johnson that military bases could maintain all present freedoms until both governments agreed upon a gradual removal without any threat to regional security.
+The discussions moved slowly at first because Japan's primary concern was for a confirmed date of reversion, before agreeing upon the specifics of the agreement, which came to be known as the clean-slate policy.
+Aichi's active role in foreign policy helped make a breakthrough in negotiations when he suggested reversion by 1972, suggesting to Johnson that military bases could maintain all present freedoms until both governments agreed upon a gradual removal without any threat to regional security.
 In a following negotiation with Henry Kissinger, Kissinger stated that the military presence in Okinawa served as a deterrent to nuclear weapon development.

 Morton Halperin outlined the American stance on the reversion.
-Firstly, removal of American nuclear weapons from Okinawa.
-If North Korea were determined to invade South Korea, the Americans' willingness to fire nuclear weapons to defend the South could deter the North from invading at all.
-The United States was also concerned that reversion of Okinawa would be interpreted by others as retreating from Asia.
-The United States considered Okinawa part of Japan and intended to revert sovereignty by 1972 but only if its concerns were completely dealt with by then.
+Firstly, regarding the removal of US nuclear weapons from Okinawa: If North Korea were determined to invade South Korea, the Americans' willingness to fire nuclear weapons to defend the South could deter the North from invading at all.
+The US was also concerned that reversion of Okinawa would be interpreted by others as retreating from Asia.
+The US considered Okinawa part of Japan and intended to revert sovereignty by 1972 but only if its concerns were completely dealt with by then.

 US-Japan Kyoto Conference

 At the US-Japan Kyoto Conference, Japan argued that keeping nuclear weapons in Okinawa would be redundant and that there were more suitable areas for military presence.
 Support from American specialists helped to persuade Americans the benefits of reversion.
-After the conference, a summary stated that the United States had an official concern that Japan would support military resources with no forces to the United States if there were a crisis in the Korean Peninsula.
+After the conference, a summary stated that the US had an official concern that Japan would support military resources with no forces to the US if there were a crisis in the Korean Peninsula.

 Talks between Nixon and Kishi

 Special Envoy Kishi met President Nixon with two preconceived desires.
 Japan sought reversion by 1972 with, at least, denuclearized US military bases.
 On April 1, 1969, Kishi told President Nixon that "many Japanese feel that if Japan is to play a greater role in Asia, it is quite unacceptable for part of their country to remain occupied by a foreign power."
 Kishi also believed that maintaining the status quo in Okinawa could risk political fallout.
-Nixon assured him that he was well informed about the topic and that relations between United States and Japan were important to him.
+Nixon assured him that he was well informed about the topic and that relations between the US and Japan were important to him.